 Mental Health Issues

-Binge drinking has been associated with an increased risk of mental health issues, including depression, anxiety, and suicidal thoughts.
+Binge drinking has been associated with an increased risk of mental health issues, including depression, anxiety, and suicidal thoughts, as well as negative impacts on sexual health.
 Alcohol can exacerbate existing mental health conditions and may interfere with the effectiveness of medications used to treat these disorders.
-Research has shown that individuals who binge drink are more likely to experience mood disorders and have a higher risk of suicide attempts.
+Research has shown that people who binge drink are more likely to experience mental health and mood disorders and have a higher incidence of suicide attempts.

 Cancer Risk